 If you want to take home a gastronomic souvenir, buy gourmet products in the stores near Piazza della Cinque Scole.

-At the end of the Sisto Bridge you will find this square full of street artists and painters.
-A must-see atmosphere to get to know the essence of the Trastevere neighborhood.
+At the end of the Sisto bridge you will find this square full of street artists and painters.
+An essential atmosphere to get to know the essence of the Trastevere neighborhood.

-In case you did not know, I tell you that the aperitif for Italians is one of the most ingrained customs among young and old.
-At mid-afternoon, it is very common to see groups of Italians drinking a traditional spritz or a beer while tasting a delicious snack consisting of focaccia, salamis, pizzas....
+In case you didn't know, the aperitif is one of the most ingrained customs for Italians, both young and old.
+In the mid-afternoon, it is very common to see groups of Italians drinking a traditional spritz or a beer while tasting a delicious snack consisting of focaccia, salamis, pizzas....
 The best part?
 You pay for the drink and the "tapas" (or appetizer, as they call it) are on the bar.
 Can't wait to try it?

 10. Visit the Church of San Pietro in Montorio

 It is located in the lower part of the Gianicolo and its terrace is also an excellent viewpoint.
 Don't miss the view of the circular temple of this convent from the lower part of its courtyard.